 - By any compromise of practical theology with other stances within “Christendom” [please see pt.
 1 above] that lowers, lessens, detracts from, or is detrimental to the practice of evangelicals to be forth-going with the Gospel; thus rendering it no longer “evangelical.”
 Ex.
 Joining in ministerial partnership with churches or organizations that do not uphold the essential tenets of historical, conservative protestant evangelical theology (see 2A above).

-- By any compromise of personal holiness in the Christian life which is against clear Scriptural command; thus bringing suspicion or disrepute to the Christian faith held by the Protestant Evangelical.
+- By any compromise of personal practice of holiness in the Christian life that is against clear Scriptural command; thus bringing suspicion or disrepute to the Christian faith held by the Protestant Evangelical.
 CEPs purport that a detriment to and compromise of the value of the Gospel is made when a professing believer does not show evidence of his regenerate state by taking part in activities and styles of life clearly forbidden by the NT Scriptures.
 While this is not an attack on the essentials of the Gospel itself, it is an affront to the effect of the Gospel and Person of the Gospel–Jesus Christ, according to the Scriptures.
 That being said, many man-made rules/traditions have been equated to the clear commands and principles of Scripture.
-These are neither fundamentals of the faith, nor a proper definition of biblical holiness, nor a measure of one’s true personal holiness.
+These are neither fundamentals of the faith, nor a proper definition of biblical holiness, nor a measure of one’s true personal (spiritual, positional) holiness.

 3. About The “Problem” of Unorthodox and Compromising C.E.P.s